The Atlantic Sues Google Over Its Digital Ad Model, Alleging Manipulation and Fraud

 “For years, Google has represented that its ad serving practices were in The Atlantic’s interests,” the complaint continued.
 “Time and again, Google staff have acknowledged internally that these representations were false, that publisher inventory pricing was reduced, and that its auction manipulations were ‘inherently unfair.’
 Fairness thus requires that Google make restitution to The Atlantic.”

-The lawsuit comes a day after Penske Media sued Google for similar accusations and months after a federal judge in Virginia ruled last April that Google had illegally maintained a monopoly in some online advertising technology in a lawsuit brought by the Justice Department and eight states.
-The Atlantic relied heavily on the decision throughout its complaint, pointing to Judge Leonie M. Brinkema’s decision that said Google’s conduct was “exclusionary conduct” that “substantially harmed Google’s publisher customers.”
+The lawsuit comes a day after Penske Media sued Google with similar accusations and follows a federal judge in Virginia ruling last April that Google had illegally maintained a monopoly in some online advertising technology in a lawsuit brought by the Justice Department and eight states.
+The Atlantic relied heavily on the decision throughout its complaint, pointing to Judge Leonie M. Brinkema’s concluding that Google’s conduct was “exclusionary” and it “substantially harmed Google’s publisher customers.”

 “[The Atlantic] is one of those publisher customers,” the complaint read.
 “It brings this antitrust action for compensation and for injunctive relief to restore competition in the monopolized markets and protect the production of trusted, essential content millions of Americans rely on.”

-The DOJ asked a judge in November to force Google to spin off its ad exchange business, while Google has asked that it be made to share more data with publishers and make it easier for them to use competing ad tech tools with Google’s system.
+The DOJ asked a judge in November to force Google to spin off its ad exchange business, while Google proposed that it would share more data with publishers and make it easier for them to use competing ad tech tools with Google’s system.
 A decision on a remedy is expected this year.